sidharthsajith/Groq-RAG/README.md

 This code follows a three-step workflow:

 1. **Data Ingestion:** Users can upload PDF documents through the Streamlit interface.
 The code extracts text from these PDFs and splits them into smaller chunks.
-2. **Indexing:** Zenit uses Sentence Transformers to generate embeddings for each text chunk.
+2. **Indexing:** This program uses Sentence Transformers to generate embeddings for each text chunk.
 FAISS, a library for efficient similarity search, is used to create an index for these embeddings.
 3. **Querying and Response Generation:** Users can ask questions through the interface.
 The code retrieves relevant text chunks from the index based on the query embedding.
 Finally, it uses Groq, a natural language processing platform, to generate an answer based on the retrieved context and the user's query.

 ### Technology Explanation